Sámi people: Southern limits of Sámi settlement in the past

 How far south the Sámi extended in the past has been debated among historians and archeologists for many years.
-The Norwegian historian Yngvar Nielsen, commissioned by the Norwegian government in 1889 to determine this question in order to settle contemporary questions of Sámi land rights, concluded that the Sámi had lived no farther south than Lierne in Nord-Trøndelag county until around 1500, when they started moving south, reaching the area around Lake Femund in the 18th century.
+The Norwegian historian Yngvar Nielsen, commissioned by the Norwegian government in 1889 to determine this question in order to settle contemporary questions of Sámi land rights, concluded that the Sámi had lived no farther south than Lierne Municipality in Trøndelag county until around 1500, when they started moving south, reaching the area around Lake Femund in the 18th century.
 This hypothesis is still accepted among many historians, but has been the subject of scholarly debate in the 21st century.
-In recent years, several archaeological finds indicate a Sámi presence in southern Norway in the Middle Ages, and in southern Sweden, including finds in Lesja, in Vang, in Valdres and in Hol and Ål in Hallingdal.
+In recent years, several archaeological finds indicate a Sámi presence in southern Norway in the Middle Ages, and in southern Sweden, including finds in Lesja Municipality, in Vang Municipality, in Valdres and in Hol Municipality and Ål Municipality in Hallingdal.
 Proponents of the Sámi interpretations of these finds assume a mixed population of Norse and Sámi people in the mountainous areas of southern Norway in the Middle Ages.

+In Finland, a 2022 study said that Sámi habitation was found in the entirety of continental Finland at least until the 14th century.
+Toponyms of Sámi origin are common in the southernmost provinces of Finland Proper and Uusimaa.
+Etymologies based on Sámi names have been suggested for Aurajoki and Nuuksio.
+The Sámi coexisted with Finns and Swedes and traded squirrel furs with them.
+The division was based on occupation: unlike Finns and Swedes, the Sámi did not engage in significant agriculture, relying on fishing, hunting, gathering and fur trapping instead.
+Complete colonization of the two provinces by Finns and Swedes led to the assimilation and disappearance of a distinct Sámi population by the 14th century.